AbstractSDK/abstract/framework/docs/src/4_get_started/8_dependencies.md

 }
 ```

-`StaticDependency` also has `check` and `matches` functions. `check` tells you if the version requirement is valid and `matches` finds the most compatible version requirement.

 `version` uses uses [Semantic Versioning (SemVer)](https://semver.org/) for its packages.
 You can specify dependencies using exact versions, version ranges, or other qualifiers to ensure compatibility of your modules.

 ```admonish info